astrohart/MFR/MFR.FileSystem.Enumerators/README.md

 If this parameter is passed a `null` reference as an argument, then no path filter is applied. |

-##### Remarks

-This method searches either the top-level folder only, or all subfolders, as dictated by the argument of the `searchOption` parameter.

 <a name='M-MFR-FileSystem-Enumerators-Enumerate-Directories-System-String-'></a>
 ### Directories(path) `method`